mlukasie/Python-Toolkit-Playground/README.md

 It can also serve as sort of cheat sheet if I want a refresher on how things work

 To learn Numpy I used materials provided by `GormAnalysis`
-Especially challenges i implemented are his ideas
+Especially challenges I implemented are his ideas
-Link to his youtube channel -> [click here](https://www.youtube.com/@gormanalysis)
+Link to his YouTube channel -> [click here](https://www.youtube.com/@gormanalysis)